ing-bank/lion/packages/combobox/README.md

 ## Listbox compatibility

-All options that can be applied to `lion-listbox`, can be applied to `lion-combobox` as well.
+All configurations that can be applied to `lion-listbox`, can be applied to `lion-combobox` as well.
 See the [listbox documentation](?path=/docs/forms-listbox--main) for more information.